ben-ng/mutex-js/README.md

 #### Fuzzer

-Mutex has a fuzzer that has detected problems in the past.
+Mutex has a fuzzer that has detected very subtle problems in the past (such as those caused by clock drift / garbage collection pauses).
 You can run it with `npm run fuzz`.
 It will keep running until a consistency issue is detected.

 #### Formal Proof